 Get up close to Barbary macaques

-Although you’re likely to find them all over Gibraltar, if you want to ensure you get to see these spirited apes up close, you’ll want to head to Queen’s Gate, where a large population of them reside.
+Although you’re likely to find them all over Gibraltar, if you want to ensure you get to see these spirited apes up close, you’ll want to head to Queen’s Gate where a large population of them reside.

 Go on a dolphin watching trip

-"Go on a dolphin watching trip.
+Travel blogger Paul, from blog A Luxury Travel Blog, recommends booking onto a dolphin watching excursion.
+“Go on a dolphin watching trip!
 Cruises typically take a little over an hour on specially designed boats that are perfect for cruising alongside dolphin pods.
-The chances of seeing dolphins are around 99% and you may even see large pods of up to 200 dolphins!
-If you go during July or August when the tuna migrate, you may even see an orca, too.”
+The chances of seeing dolphins are around 99% and you may even see large pods of up to 200 dolphins.
+If you go during July or August when the tuna migrate, you may even see an orca too.”

-Hit the shops on Main Street
+Go shopping on Main Street

 From quaint coffee shops to a very familiar Debenhams department store, Main Street is Gibraltar’s commercial hub.
 Just don’t forget to look up and check out the age-old architecture and past cultural influences etched on the street’s buildings.

 Have afternoon tea at The Rock Hotel

 Worked up an appetite after shopping?
 Angie from The Belle Blog, lives part-time in Gibraltar and has a great afternoon tea suggestion for when you need a sugar rush.
 “Afternoon tea at The Rock Hotel is a must,” she says.
 Described as ‘one of the Mediterranean’s most famous hotels,’ The Rock Hotel serves up a fantastic afternoon tea as well as other delicious dining options.
 The hotel is also set in an 8.9-acre landscaped garden with geraniums and a wisteria-covered terrace, making for a gorgeous backdrop to enjoy a cup of tea and slice of cake.